Contributors from members of the Copper team

 That's why it's surprising that many people don't take notes at all.
 And often, those who do take notes aren't writing down the important stuff.
 Instead, they're doodling like pros or writing down irrelevant information because active listening and taking notes at the same time is hard.

-Whether it's a big brainstorming session, an interview with a client or meetings with your team, meeting notes help you remember more details about the meetings and the people in them — and ultimately, enable you to do your job better.
+Whether it's a big brainstorming session, an interview with a client or meetings with your team, good meeting notes help you remember more details about the meetings and the people in them — and ultimately, enable you to do your job better.

 Not a bad trade-off, considering how most of us feel about meetings.